React Native Pros and Cons – 2022 Updated

 Although cross-platform apps have been made to work everywhere, they still lack the kind of flexibility and performance on a specific operating system that native apps have.

 Take an alligator and a fish.
 An alligator can walk and swim, but will never swim as good as a fish.
 On the other hand, fish cannot walk at all.
 So cross-platform apps are like alligators.
 They can swim and walk, but will never be as good at swimming, as fishes (native apps).

-This is why if you are planning to build a game, or something extremely demanding design-wise, you should make a comparison of cross-platform apps and native apps more closely, to decide what should be your choice, but native apps are still unconquered if it comes to performance, yet React Native is silently getting there.
+This is why if you are planning to build a game, or something extremely demanding design-wise, you should make a comparison of a cross-platform app and native apps more closely, to decide what should be your choice.
+Native apps are still unconquered if it comes to performance, yet React Native is silently getting there.

 Just mind that performance differences are only visible in extreme cases, so if this is not absolutely crucial to your business, React Native may appear to be a much better idea from a business and development point of view.

 Take Shopify and their decision on going full gas with React Native.

 After years of native mobile development, we’ve decided to go full steam ahead building all of our new mobile apps using React Native.Shopify

 React Native in 2022

 Before I go to the actual pros and cons of React Native development I would like to quickly stop and mention what really makes me so excited: with every release React Native team makes new improvements, so it becomes more and more attractive.

 And 2022 is another good year for the users as it brought us React Native 0.68 with opt-in to the New React Native Architecture!